Getting Rid of Paint

 Free surplus paint, stain, and related products are available at the Surplus Paint Shed at the RTS every Saturday April through November.
 Taking free products from the shed reduces the amount of useable products that enter our waste stream, helps defray the cost to the town to dispose of perfectly good but unwanted paint-related products, and provides residents with usable paint and related products no cost.
 A win-win-win situation.

-This is part one of a series on What Can Be Recycled by Ann Dorfman, Superintendent of Recycling and Solid Waste, Town of Needham Public Works Department.
+This is part one of a series on What Can Be Recycled, Town of Needham Public Works Department.
 For additional information about recycling visit www.needhamma.gov/RTS.